Last Updated on November 26, 2022 by Andrew Pirie

 Evolution of the High Jump Part 2: True Origins of the Fosbury Flop?

 As the initial thread of the Evolution of the High Jump operation was so popular.
-Currently being #3 most popular posts with over 800 reads at this time.
+Currently being #3 most popular post with over 800 reads at this time.
 I have decided to keep the original without making any changes for future reference.
 However, I did get a lot of feedback to mainly improve the article from Track & Field News from Per Anderson and GH.

 Feedback from Track and Field News